Menopause Headaches: Symptoms And Remedies

 It’s frustrating, we know: headaches may get better, they may get worse.
 Hormones may help or hurt.
 Menopause could mean the end of migraines or the beginning.
 Whatever you experience, there is help.
 And making good lifestyle changes like getting regular sleep, drinking more water, and exercising in the fresh air certainly won’t hurt you.

 We'd Love To Hear About Your Menopause And Headache Stories

 We’d love to know if you’ve experienced changes.
 Even if you’re not perimenopausal, what’s your experience with head pain?
-Every voice adds to the conversation, so please join in in the comments or on Facebook or Twitter.
+Every voice or menopause story adds to the conversation, so please join in in the comments or on Facebook or Twitter.

 *As ever, the information in this blog is not meant to replace expert advice by a medical professional.
 If you have concerns that what you’re experiencing needs medical attention, stop reading this right now and go get it.

 This blog is part of our symptom of the month (SOTM) series.
 While this may sound like a lot less fun than the wine or cheese of the month clubs, hormone changes at midlife are responsible for a surprisingly creative and festive array of symptoms in women we think you should know about.
 Some we’re all familiar with: hot flashes, irregular periods, mood swings.
 Some are less known, like headaches, hair loss, and dry eyes.
 We think it’s important that women know what to expect so they recognize it when it comes and have the tools to deal with it.